GuggaKA/GuggaKA.github.io/README.md

 # gudbjorg.github.io

-##To do listi
+## To do listi

--Taka screenshots úr leiknum
+- Taka screenshots úr leiknum